demattosanthony/bunbox/apps/www/content/docs/client-routing.md

 ## Navigation Behavior

-- Client-side navigation is used for non-SSR pages
+- All navigation is client-side (SPA-style)
-- SSR pages trigger full page reloads
+- Loaders run on the server for each navigation
 - Browser back/forward buttons work automatically
 - Scroll position resets on navigation
+- `isNavigating` is true while fetching loader data

 ## Route Parameters